Generalised Interpolation by Solving Recursion-Free Horn Clauses: Conclusion

 \section{Conclusion}

 We presented \tool, a solver for recursion-free Horn clauses that can be used to deal with various interpolation problems.
 The main directions for the future development include adding support for uninterpreted functions, along the lines of~\cite{APLAS11}, and integer arithmetic.

-After developing our work and submitting it to \cite{CAV13}, we became aware of a related work highlighting the relation between interpolation and recursion-free Horn clauses \cite{RummerArxiv13}.
-The authors of \cite{RummerArxiv13} show some interpolation problems that correspond to various fragments of recursion-free Horn clauses and establish complexity results for these fragments assuming the background theory of linear integer arithmetic.
+After developing our work, we became aware of a related work highlighting the relation between interpolation and recursion-free Horn clauses \cite{RummerVSTTE13}.
+The authors of \cite{RummerVSTTE13} show that some interpolation problems correspond to various fragments of recursion-free Horn clauses and establish complexity results for these fragments assuming the background theory of linear integer arithmetic.
 Our work is less concerned with the different fragments of recursion-free Horn clauses and more with how interpolation problems arise in software verification.
-The well-founded interpolation problem is beyond the scope of \cite{RummerArxiv13}.
+The well-founded interpolation problem is beyond the scope of \cite{RummerVSTTE13}.